 below are notable astronomical events coming up for the month of

-In September, Mercury begins the month in the evening sky, close
+In October, Mercury begins the month in the evening sky, close to

 to height above the Sun over the western horizon after sunset.
 Therefore